-If you have a concern about a pupil or you receive information that leads you to be concerned that a pupil has been harmed or is at risk of harm or their welfare is being compromised please contact Anthony Sheppard, Assistant Head Teacher and Designated Safeguarding Lead on 07519 738 760.
+If you have a concern about a pupil or you receive information that leads you to be concerned that a pupil has been harmed or is at risk of harm or their welfare is being compromised please contact Ms Cavanagh, Head Teacher and Designated Safeguarding Lead using the safeguarding mobile number: 07519 738 760.
+The safeguarding mobile is available to report concerns from 7.00am to 7.00pm Monday to Friday during term time (outside of those hours, if the concern is of a medical nature the pupil should be taken to A&E, non medical concerns should be reported directly to the local authority Single Point of Access (SPA) Team, contact details can be found using this online tool: Reporting Abuse to your local council).

 We take the welfare of our pupils across all aspects of their life very seriously.
 We have an extensive network of support in school and a variety of ways pupils can access the help that they need.
 We have regular sessions in schools to signpost children to this help and to develop their understanding of their rights.